Bolikhamsai province: History

-The modern province was formed in 1986 from parts of the Vientiane province and Khammuan.
-In recent times, religious tension has been apparent in the province.
-In February 2005, 100 villagers were forced to sell their possessions and prepare to be evicted in Kok Poh village in Borikham District, but the central authorities intervened to stop this.
+The province faced invasions from the Siamese throughout its history.
+The foundation of Paksan dates from the late nineteenth century.
+In 1836, the Siamese assumed suzerainty over Laos.
+The province was formed in 1986 from parts of the Vientiane province and Khammuan.
+In February 2005, 100 villagers were forced to sell their possessions and prepare to be evicted in Kok Poh village in Borikham District, and the central authorities intervened to stop this.